rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  in order to increase their own survival which is under constant threat.

+## Issuance and Ordering

+Bitcoin mining serves two goals: issuance and ordering of transactions (through blocks).
+Issuance is the block subsidy of new Bitcoin following a predictable schedule, encoded in the protocol and enforced by the nodes, by the savers that give Bitcoin its monetary value.
+Every block added to the timechain provides a chronological order of transactions (based on block height) -- getting a transaction into a block means final international settlement, and transaction fees are paid to the miners to make sure this happens.

+This dual purpose of mining is necessary due to the fixed supply schedule, which will eventually result in miners operating solely on fees, that is, no new issuance, but simply *proof-of-work* to ensure new blocks, new settlements on the timechain.
+Eventually there will be no mining, only a competition for transaction fees.
+This will be an important test for the truth of Bitcoin.
+That is, can Bitcoin survive and flourish after the last block subsidy is paid?
+We'll know for sure in the year 2140.

+## Zero Sum

 Unlike gold mining, Bitcoin miners are in constant and direct competition with each other, such that the fortune of one will